- 3D Blu-ray playback

 a head-mounted screen displaying a video signal transmitted from a camera installed on- board the remote controlled vehicle

-God rays in the context of VR is an artificial glow around bright objects which happen to be on a dark background.
-Some people find it very annoying.
+God rays in the context of VR is an artificial glow around bright objects, especially when they happen to be on a dark background.

 a mechanism responsible for faking the sense of touch by applying vibrations or forces to the user